tidepool-org/blip/docs/FeatureOverview.md

 * * * * *

+[^a]: Via the user interface in blip.
+When logged in with "Remember Me" checked, blood glucose units may be switched from mg/dL to mmol/L via the query parameter `?units=mmoll`, and the timezone may be configured with the query parameter `?timezone=US-Pacific` (or `?timezone=None` for timezone-naïve rendering).
+Use timezone names from the [IANA Time Zone Database](https://www.iana.org/time-zones 'IANA Time Zone Database'), replacing any `/` (e.g., in 'US/Pacific') with `-`, resulting in 'US-Pacific'.
-[^a]: @jebeck is about 90% confident that [this location in the TidelineData constructor](https://github.com/tidepool-org/tideline/blob/master/js/tidelinedata.js#L61 'GitHub: tideline js/tidelinedata.js') is the ultimate source of the hard-coding for the current blood glucose target range.
+[^b]: @jebeck is about 90% confident that [this location in the TidelineData constructor](https://github.com/tidepool-org/tideline/blob/master/js/tidelinedata.js#L61 'GitHub: tideline js/tidelinedata.js') is the ultimate source of the hard-coding for the current blood glucose target range.
-[^b]: Display timezone can also currently be configured via query parameter (again, as long as "Remember Me" is used on login)—e.g., `?timezone=Europe-Paris`.
+[^c]: Display timezone can also currently be configured via query parameter (again, as long as "Remember Me" is used on login)—e.g., `?timezone=Europe-Paris`.
 The `/` found in most [IANA](https://www.iana.org/time-zones 'IANA Time Zone Database') timezones must be replaced with `-` in the query parameter value: `US-Pacific` instead of `US/Pacific`.